godelayheehoo/SpectrumSpinor/.github/instructions/Calibration Outline.instructions.md

 1) Calibration steps (one time per sensor)

 Dark offset — cover sensor, read R,G,B,C and store those as R_dark, G_dark, B_dark, C_dark.
 Subtract these from all future raw readings.
+Be sure to turn off the led with digitalWrite() on the LED pin.
+This is currently only set up for sensor A.

 White balance — put a neutral white under sensor, read Rw, Gw, Bw.
 Compute gains: